google/WebFundamentals/src/site/tools/setup/devtools.markdown

 so that you can compare multiple views.

 For Chrome,
-<a href="http://outof.me/responsive-inspector-beta-released/">Responsive Inspect Chrome extension</a>
+the <a href="http://outof.me/responsive-inspector-beta-released/">Responsive Inspect Chrome extension</a>
-visually shows the media queries of an opened site, lets you resize the site in the browser, and take a screenshot.
+visually shows the media queries of an opened site.
+The extension shows the `min-width` and `max-width` of each media query specified in CSS stylesheets, lets you resize the site in the browser, and take a screenshot:

 <img src="imgs/inspector.png" class="center" alt="Responsive Inspector Chrome extension">